 The company says users who have been logged out will see a notification at the top of their News Feed explaining what happened when they log back in, but the three Marketing Land staff members who had to log back into their accounts did not see any such notification.

 A continuing pattern.
 Facebook’s security issues are an ongoing dilemma.
 In addition to its own choice to play it fast and loose with user data — a business decision that resulted in the Cambridge Analytica crisis — the company has had to announce multiple security breaches this year.
-In June, the company apologized for a bug that accidentally set 14 million users privacy status to
+In June, the company apologized for a bug that accidentally set 14 million users privacy status to the public without their knowledge.
+In September, it reported a glitch in the system that allowed users with both an app and Facebook Ads account to access Facebook Analytics data of other apps.

 Why marketers should care.
 Facebook’s constant battle to safeguard its platform is taking a toll on users.
 The company suffered slow user growth during Q2, and according to a September Pew Research Center report, 42% of Facebook users have decreased their daily activity on the platform, with 26% deleting the app from their phone.